SomeWeekendReading/someweekendreading.github.io/quotes.md

-whether you hold your peace, through love hold your peace; whether you cry out, through love cry out; whether you correct, through love correct; whether you spare, through love do you spare: let the root of love be within, of this root can nothing spring but what is good. &mdash;
+whether you hold your peace, through love hold your peace; whether you cry out, through love cry out; whether you correct, through love correct; whether you spare, through love do you spare: let the root of love be within, of this root can nothing spring but what is good." &mdash;
 [St. Augustine](https://en.wikipedia.org/wiki/Augustine_of_Hippo),
 [Homily 7 on 1 John](https://www.newadvent.org/fathers/170207.htm)